fhoedemakers/smsplus64/README.md

 Games can be played from the flashcard's SD card.
 Create a folder named `smsPlus64` in the root of your flashcard's SD card and copy your .sms or .gg ROMs there.
 You can organize your games in subfolders.
 The emulator shows a menu whith a list of games.

+## How to use on real hardware using a N64Flashcartmenu

 ## Controls

 ### In menu